cran/EpiNow2/README.md

 generation time also give time-varying estimates of the rate of growth.

-The default model uses a non-stationary Gaussian process to estimate the time-varying reproduction number.
+The default model uses a non-stationary Gaussian process to estimate the time-varying reproduction number and then infer infections.
 Other options include:

   - A stationary Gaussian process (faster to estimate but currently gives reduced performance for real time estimates).